 Guitar Finger Exercises for Strength, Flexibility, and Independence

-Guitar finger exercises are a proven way to improve our guitar skills.
+Guitar finger exercises are a proven way to improve our guitar technique.
 Whether just beginning or highly advanced, daily finger exercise continues to help us make progress with our guitar playing.
 When we add a few minutes of exercise routines to our day, we see more improvement in less time.

 Before anything too strenuous, it’s healthy and smart to warm up the muscles.
 If we jump into difficult exercises too fast, we risk injury and pain.
 So exercises are often best saved until later in a guitar practice session.